merlos/ask-me/README.md

 Definitely, this step is the most painful, specially if you have a large corpus of knowledge.

-## Usage
+## Step 3: Asking questions

-Now it is time to make the questions to the AI.
+Now it is time to ask the questions to the AI.
 You can use the command line script `ask.py` with the question as argument.

 ```shell
 python ask.py "Who is Juan?"